 Notes

-* We like to use Bob’s Red Mill 1-to-1 or King Arthur Measure for Measure.
-If gluten-free is not needed you can use unbleached all-purpose flour (250-260 g)
+***I like to use Bob’s Red Mill 1-to-1 or King Arthur Measure for Measure.
+If gluten-free flour is not needed, there is the option to use unbleached all-purpose flour (250-260g).

 Nutrition Information